 Cleveland and Garry (2012) argue that well-being describes the life satisfaction of people, and is partly a function of a person's ability to make choices and live the type of life that they want to lead.
 They state that well-being is not simply about access to income and resources.
 It is also related to health, education, social, cultural, environmental and political outcomes.
 For example, well-being includes free and open participation in family, wider kinship and community groups.
-It includes participation in formal and informal political processes that create and sustain individual, group and collective identity (Cleveland and Garry, 2012).
+It includes participation in formal and informal political processes that constitute governance at all levels in society, and also involves participation in cultural processes that create and sustain individual, group and collective identity (Cleveland and Garry, 2012).